This guide has everything you need to know about marketing.

 Thus, Amazon associates make use of link-building to drive their site’s visitors to Amazon.com.
 This way, associates can earn a commission.
 It’s quite simple to become an Amazon associate.
 And it’s free for bloggers and website owners.

 Besides, Amazon Marketing Services (AMS) offer effective tools to get qualifying leads.
 You won’t only stand out from your competitors, but you’ll also get traffic to amazon’s product pages.
-What AMS do is to help sellers or advertisers to get their products in front of a huge market in Amazon.com.
+What AMS does is to help sellers or advertisers to get their products in front of a huge market on Amazon.com.